Skip to main content

 You do not usually get the full amount if you're working or have other income.

-GOV.UK explains how earnings affect UC.
+GOV.UK explain how earnings affect UC.

 Extra universal credit elements